Tahini Hemp Seed Bars

 Tahini makes a wonderful addition to desserts.
 It’s nutty, sesame flavour pairs well with sweet ingredients like the maple syrup and dates you’ll find in these delicious bars.
 Here’s why you’ll love them:

-- Quick and Easy: You’ll need just 6 ingredients and a few minutes of prep time
+- You’ll need just 6 ingredients and a few minutes of prep time.

-- Crisp on the edges with a delicious soft and chewy on the inside.
+- Crisp around the edges with a soft, chewy inside.

 You can also try tahini in these Vegan Tahini Sesame Cookies, Vegan Tahini Date Cookies and Salted Caramel Tahini Cups.